 I have had the privilege of skating on all of the historic arenas at the historic Olympic Center in Lake Placid.
 Herb Brooks Arena is the most famous and was built for the 1980 Olympics.
-It’s historic because it was on this ice that the The US Team that took gold in the 1980 Olympics.
+It’s historic because it was on this ice that The US Team took gold in the 1980 Olympics.
 They became known as Miracle on Ice.
 The arenas are currently closed for renovations, but you can still tour the museum.

 11. Mirror Lake

-I’ll never forget seeing Mirror Lake for the first time, its still waters reflecting the surrounding scenery.
-This is a beautiful lake to explore by paddle boats, kayaks or canoes or simply taking a leisurely hike around its shore. (no motorized vehicles are allowed on the water).
+I’ll never forget seeing Mirror Lake for the first time, its still waters reflect the surrounding scenery.
+This is a beautiful lake to explore by paddle boats, kayaks, or canoes or simply taking a leisurely hike around its shore. (no motorized vehicles are allowed on the water).
 In the winter it comes alive with skaters and you can even take dogsled rides.
 Plus, one of the coolest things to do in Lake Placid in winter is to slide down the Toboggan Chute that empties onto the frozen lake.

 12. Adirondack Experience

 Lake Placid is in the heart of the Adirondack Mountains and has capitalized on that location.
 ADKX is an activity center dedicated to the outdoors.
 With 120 acres sprawling along Blue Mountain Lake, there are plenty of things to do for outdoor lovers.
-Take a hike out to the Whiteface Mountain fire tower, rent a canoe to explore the shore or go on a guided nature walk.
-There are artists in residence, and lots of activities.
+Take a hike out to the Whiteface Mountain fire tower, rent a canoe to explore the shore, or go on a guided nature walk.
+There are artists in residence and lots of activities.
 This is a great weekend escape for the whole family.